 The "Deconditioning" Myth

-For years, many patients โ especially younger women โ were dismissed as simply "deconditioned" or anxious.
+For years, many patients were dismissed as simply "deconditioned" or anxious.
 This was wrong, and the medical community has largely moved past it.
-While prolonged bedrest can make POTS symptoms worse (which is why careful, gradual exercise is part of treatment), deconditioning does not cause POTS.
+While prolonged bedrest can make POTS symptoms worse, deconditioning does not cause POTS.

 Stay Salty!